garylaski/dotfiles/README.md

 - `linkdotfiles`: links the repo dotfiles to the actual home directory
 - `menu`: a menu script using fzf
 - `scdl`: download highest quality soundcloud links
-- `sync-docs`: for syncing documents across machines and to server
+- `doc-sync`: for syncing documents across machines and to server